Joseph Lawende: Mitre Square

 The Metropolitan Police clearly regarded Lawende as an important witness, because they kept him away from the press and, at the inquest into Eddowes' murder, City Solicitor Homewood Crawford said, "Unless the jury wish it, I have special reason for not giving details as to the appearance of this man" (i.e. the killer).
-The Coroner agreed and Lawende merely provided a description of the man's clothes.
+The coroner agreed and Lawende merely provided a description of the man's clothes.

 Major Henry Smith of the City of London Police, in whose area Eddowes had been killed, was impressed by the fact that Lawende was uninterested in the previous 'Ripper' murders, and would not be drawn with leading questions.
 Smith believed him to be a credible witness.

 Later life

-Lawende was naturalised as a British subject in April 1889.
-According to the 1891 census, by 1891 Lawende and his wife Annie and their children (all of whom up to that point had been born in Whitechapel) had moved to Islington and Lawende had 'anglicised' his name to Lavender, a spelling which is continued in the 1901 census.
+Lawende was naturalised as a British citizen in April 1889.
+According to the 1891 census, by 1891 Lawende and his wife Annie and their children (all of whom up to that point had been born in Whitechapel) had moved to Islington and Lawende had anglicised his name to Lavender, a spelling which is continued in the 1901 census.
 In September 1894, when the birth of his daughter Ruby was announced in The Jewish Chronicle, the family had moved to 116 Mildmay Road, Mildmay Park.

 There are two known photographs of Lawende/Lavender.
 In 1899, he was photographed at the wedding of his daughter Rose, and the photograph was reproduced with the permission of a descendant.
 In 1923 Lawende/Lavender, was photographed seated for a portrait with his family.
 This photograph was reproduced for the first time in the online magazine Ripperologist in its January 2008 issue.

-Lawende died in London in January 1925, a month shy of his 78th birthday.
+Lawende died in London on 9 January 1925, a month shy of his 78th birthday.
+He and his wife were buried at East Ham Cemetery.